gufranthakur/FlowForge/README.md

-# (Notice - FlowForge is feature-freezed.
-It is being re-written in JavaFX)

 ![Screenshot 2025-05-22 122154](https://github.com/user-attachments/assets/86369f96-669e-4f77-a618-2b1ce441f1de)

 ![Static Badge](https://img.shields.io/badge/Flow-Forge-blue)
 ![label](https://img.shields.io/badge/Java-v21-orange)

 FlowForge is a visual-based programming IDE (Similiar to Unreal Engine blueprints) that helps programmers create programs with drag and drop nodes.
-With a modern UI and simplistic approach towards visual programming, beginners can easily grasp and learn the logic building skills in programming.
+With a modern UI and simplistic approach.
+It's a toy Visual programming language I created for fun, but if I ever create a game engine in the future, I will definetely use this for the scripting :)

 # Features
 * Drag and drop functionality for nodes